home-assistant/home-assistant.io/source/_integrations/tuya.markdown

     - Incorrect country.
 You must select the region of your account of the Tuya Smart app or Smart Life app.

 "1100: param is empty":
   description: Empty parameter of username or app.
-Fill the parameters refer to [Install Tuya Integration](https://github.com/tuya/tuya-home-assistant/blob/master/docs/install.md).
+Please fill the parameters refer to the **Configuration** part above.

 "2406: skill id invalid":
   description: >